DIY PCB Board for Beginners

 Step 8

-Once you have etched the PCB, dilute the rest of the ferric chloride solution and dispose of it carefully.
-Do not pour it down your drain or flush it down your toilet.
-It could damage your plumbing and pipes.
-If possible, contact a hazardous chemical collection service in your town.
+Once you have etched the PCB, dilute the rest of the ferric chloride solution and carefully store it for disposal.
+Do not pour it down a drain or flush it down the toilet.
+Because it’s a hazardous material, it could damage your plumbing and pipes.
+It’s best to contact a hazardous chemical collection service in your town and get them to dispose of it.

 Use a few drops of acetone (nail polish remover) on a piece of cotton wool to wipe away the ink/toner on the PCB to reveal the copper layout.
 Next, clean and rinse the PCB with warm water and dry it with a paper towel.

+Finally, use sandpaper to trim and smooth the edges of the PCB.
+You can create through holes with a micro-electric drill.
 Alternatively, you can solder your electronic components directly on the PCB.
-If you want the PCB to have a more traditional look, you can purchase green or red UV-curable solder paint.
+For a more traditional look, paint it with green or red UV-curable solder paint.

-Once you have done that, all you must do is clean up your work area, and you have yourself a solid homemade PCB.
+Once that’s done, clean up your work area, and you have yourself a solid homemade PCB.

-There are so many fun and creative cheap projects you can create.
-And they just require basic know-how to get everything going.
+There are so many fun and affordable PCB projects you can create.
+And they only require basic know-how to get everything going.
 Here are a few that may find their way into your everyday life!

-Everyone could use a handy clapping switch for their lights and other gadgets at home.
-When you clap, the circuit picks up that sound and turns your connected electronics on or off.
+Everyone can use a handy clapping switch for their lights and other gadgets at home.
+When you clap, the circuit picks up the sound and turns your connected electronics on or off.

 This one is perfect if you or anyone else leaves the fridge door open for a long time.
 It blares out a beeping alarm in that scenario, alerting someone to close it.

 You can create a nightlight PCB to help you see and move around at night.
-It uses common components, like an LDR and 555 IC, that will detect darkness and brighten up the room.
+It uses common components, like an LDR and 555 IC, that detects darkness and brightens up the room.

-These circuits are simple and meant to inform you when it starts raining.
-It uses an Attiny85 IC and rain sensor module to detect raindrops.
+These simple circuits inform you when it starts raining.
+They use an Attiny85 IC and rain sensor module to detect raindrops.

 Conclusion